vmware/terraform-provider-nsxt-virtual-private-cloud/website/docs/r/nsxt_vpc_subnet.html.markdown

 * `nsx_id` - (Required) The NSX ID of this resource.
 This ID will be used to create the resource.
 * `resource_type` - (Optional) The type of this resource.
+* `advanced_config` - (Optional) VPC Subnet Advanced Configuration
+  VPC Subnet advanced configuration.
+This field is supported only for VPC Subnets on NSX local manager.

+  * `static_ip_allocation` - (Optional) Static IP allocation for VPC Subnet ports with VIF attachement.
+  Static IP allocation configuration for VPC Subnet ports with VIF attachement.
+Not supported when DUAL ip_address_type is used in parent VPC.
+    * `enabled` - (Optional) Enable ip and mac addresse allocation for VPC Subnet ports from static ip pool.
+To enable this, dhcp pool shall be empty and static ip pool shall own all available ip addresses.

 * `dhcp_config` - (Optional) VPC Subnet DHCP config

   * `dhcp_relay_config_path` - (Optional) Policy path of DHCP-relay-config.
 If configured then all the subnets will be configured with the DHCP relay server.